pramod0s007/architect-notes/README.md

 # Architect's Notes

-A practical decision framework for software architecture, design patterns, distributed systems, and engineering trade-offs.
+> A practical decision framework for software architecture, design patterns, distributed systems, and engineering trade-offs.

----

 ## Why This Repository Exists

-Most software engineering resources teach patterns, frameworks, and technologies in isolation.
+Most software engineering resources teach design patterns, frameworks, and technologies in isolation.

 This repository takes a different approach.